 “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
 While it remained, was it not your own?
 And after it was sold, was it not in your own control?
 Why have you conceived this thing in your heart?
 You have not lied to men but to God.”
 (Acts 5:3-4)

-Ananias’ mouth gaped opened in shock.
+Ananias’ mouth gaped open in shock.
 How on earth did Peter know?
 He and his wife had told no one.
-It was their secret so how, how…?
+It was their secret so how?
+How…?

-And Peter answered her, “Tell me whether you sold the land for so much?”
+Peter pleaded with her, “Tell me whether you sold the land for so much?”
 (Acts 5:8)

 “Yes, for so much.”
 (Acts 5:8)

-The silence became, even more, deafening and then she felt the room began to spin slowly in her confused mind.
-She could bearly hear the words as Peters’ voice boomed throughout the room.
+Suddenly Sapphira’s heart began to race out of control and then she felt the room began to spin rapidly.
+She could bearly hear the words as Peters’ voice boomed throughout the chamber.

 “How is it that you have agreed together to test the Spirit of the Lord?
 Look, the feet of those who have buried your husband are at the door, and they will carry you out.”
 (Acts 5:9)

-The room began to spin faster and faster, the faces of Peter and the people became a blur, and suddenly the entire earth became a blob and then total darkness.
+The room began to spin faster and faster, the faces of Peter and the congregation became a blur, and suddenly the entire earth became a blob and then total darkness.

 Related: The spirit of Ananias and Sapphira

 This let me know being a Christian shows in the way we act.